SirStig/Elec_tronics/README.md

 ## Elec Tronics Prototype for MC.
 1.17.1

-Elec Tronics is a independant mod for Minecraft featuring
+Elec Tronics is a independant mod for Minecraft featuring machines, blocks, items, and more that all take advantage of and use Forge's FE/RF